DSKTheLegend/git_all_updater/README.md

 ## Why did I create this script ?
 I was getting bored and was tired of updating all my repositories manually

+## Bugs/Unwanted Features/To Do/Something/Anything ?

+- More than 1 line of log is not being written
+- Bit more refined script - only execute on git repo folder
+- Error Handling ???
+What if repository does not exist anymore ?
+What if your password changed ?
+- User Credentials setup in script ??
+- Many more bugs to turn into feature :D
 P.S.
 This is a shell script, so only suitable for UNIX system